NHQ/peralta-market-festival/readme.md

 * TO DO

 From that list:
-* Who are primary contacts for vendors, for performers, for donations and volunteers, for personel and event coordination?
+* Who are primary contacts for vendors, for performers, for donations and volunteers, for personnel and event coordination?
-* Who will direct promotion, graphic designs, sound and stage, market space and general equpiment?
+* Who will direct promotion, graphic designs, sound and stage, market space and general equipment?

 ### information